EpeR1/munin-unifi/README.md

       env.timeout       -   The maximum timeout in milliseconds of SNMP requests. (must enough to get all data!).
       env.retry         -   Number of retry after failed/time out SNMP requets.
       env.maxproc       -   Maximum nuber of child processes (for SNMP get) env.devnetw       -   The network of the APs.
-(It is expreimental yet.)
+(COMMENT IT OUT, IF NOT USED !!!)
       env.resolvdup     -   Clarify if Ap is duplicated (Listed via hostname at "devices", and also is in "devnet" network/mask)